-Note: You are currently viewing documentation for Moodle 2.7.
-Up-to-date documentation for the latest stable version of Moodle may be available here: tracksessionip.
+Note: You are currently viewing documentation for Moodle 2.3.
+Up-to-date documentation for the latest stable version is available here: tracksessionip.

 - "It restricts a single session from changing IP, and this is mostly a debugging tool for a strange problem that we think is a PHP bug.
 It does not stop a single user from having more than one session."